Why Do I Need a Prescription for Contacts?

 Contact lens exams are about more than your vision

 Getting a contact lens prescription involves more than reading letters on an eye chart.
-During a contact lens exam in Waterville, Maine, our eye doctor will:
+During a contact lens exam, our eye doctor will:

 • Evaluate your cornea’s shape and health